Spiking

 Some HIV treatments need to be started as soon as possible after the event.

-Contact your local Sexual Health Clinic and let them know that you may have been spiked and they can provide relevant tests and vaccinations.
+Contact your local Sexual Health Clinic and let them know that you believe you have been spiked and they can provide relevant tests and vaccinations.

 Find your nearest Sexual Health Clinic